archit12345/BRFSS-dataset-exploration/README.md

-# BRFSS-dataset-exploration
+# Exploratory Data Analysis of the Behavioral Risk Factor Survellance System (BRFSS) Dataset
 This project uses the Behavioral Risk Factor Surveillance System (BRFSS) dataset to explore research questions related to sleep, self-perceived emotional support, depression, diabetes, and high blood pressure.
+This was the capstone project for the online certification in Statistics using R offered by Duke University.

 Link to project on Rpubs: https://rpubs.com/architn01/1309201